ietf-wg-acme/acme/draft-ietf-acme-acme.md

    * Put a CA-provided challenge at a specific place on the web server.
    * Put a CA-provided challenge in a DNS record corresponding to the target domain.
-   * Receive CA-provided challenge at a (hopefully) administrator-controlled email address corresponding to the domain and then respond to it on the CA's web page.
+   * Receive a CA-provided challenge at a (hopefully) administrator-controlled email address corresponding to the domain and then respond to it on the CA's web page.
 * Download the issued certificate and install it on their Web Server.